SCCapstone/BrickThrowers/README.md

 WebGL builds can be published on a website, on Unity Play, or on a platform such as itch.io.

+# Style Guide

+We are to use Google's C# style guide for this project.
+The style guide can be found [here](https://google.github.io/styleguide/csharp-style.html).

 # Testing

 In 492 you will write automated tests.
 When you do you will need to add a